Friday, August 24, 2012

 The sestina is a much longer and more intricate form than the better-known lyric form of the sonnet.
 The sestina spans 39 lines.
 It involves an enormous amount of repetition.
 That’s the key.
 The words that end the lines in the first stanza recur in a weave, according to a prescribed pattern.

 The sestina keeps switching back on itself like a road winding up a steep mountain, because the same end words occur seven times in the poem.
 For this reason, the sestina lends itself to a question or conundrum that has many facets or variations.
-The sestina can also be playful, because inserting those words can make the poem a game the poet plays, utilizing the reader’s anticipation of the repetition.
+The sestina can also be playful, because inserting those words can make the poem a game for the poet, utilizing the reader’s anticipation of the repetition.
 This can be particularly fun and challenging when a poet uses homonyms of the end words as variations.

 The sestina's structure is intricate, mathematical.
 The words that end the lines in the first stanza recur at the end of the lines in the second stanza, in this order: 6-1, 5-2, 4-3.
 Notice how each pair adds up to seven, the number of stanzas in the whole poem.
 The last end word in stanza one becomes the first end word in stanza two.
 Then the second stanza becomes the template for the third, repeating in the same weave, so that the last end word in stanza two becomes the first in stanza three, etc.